 - And if the Word of God is the offender, shouldn’t we first consider why it offends us rather than redefine its meaning?

 - Rather than seek to change the meaning of the Bible (which, in effect, makes it meaning-less) would not it seem more honest to change ourselves?

 If I stand before a judge with the line of reasoning that I don’t interpret the law the way he does, it will make no difference to his verdict.
 Meaning lies with the author or originator of a text—not with the reader.

 If the Word of God offends us, shouldn’t we first consider why rather than redefine its meaning?
 (Tweet that.)

 When we come across passages that offend us or confuse us, it is better to assume the limitations of complete understanding lie with us instead of with God.

-Question: How do you reconcile those “bad” parts of the Bible?
+Tell me what you think: How do you reconcile those “bad” parts of the Bible?
 To leave a comment, just click here.